Corporate governance: Saudi Arabia

 In November 2006 the Capital Market Authority (Saudi Arabia) (CMA) issued a corporate governance code in the Arabic language.
 The Kingdom of Saudi Arabia has made considerable progress with respect to the implementation of viable and culturally appropriate governance mechanisms (Al-Hussain & Johnson, 2009).

 Al-Hussain, A. and Johnson, R. (2009) found a strong relationship between the efficiency of corporate governance structure and Saudi bank performance when using return on assets as a performance measure with one exception—that government and local ownership groups were not significant.
 However, using rate of return as a performance measure revealed a weak positive relationship between the efficiency of corporate governance structure and bank performance.

-List of countries by corporate governance

-This is a list of countries by average overall rating in corporate governance:

 Stakeholders

 Key parties involved in corporate governance include stakeholders such as the board of directors, management and shareholders.
 External stakeholders such as creditors, auditors, customers, suppliers, government agencies, and the community at large also exert influence.
 The agency view of the corporation posits that the shareholder forgoes decision rights (control) and entrusts the manager to act in the shareholders' best (joint) interests.
 Partly as a result of this separation between the two investors and managers, corporate governance mechanisms include a system of controls intended to help align managers' incentives with those of shareholders.
 Agency concerns (risk) are necessarily lower for a controlling shareholder.

 In private for-profit corporations, shareholders elect the board of directors to represent their interests.
 In the case of nonprofits, stakeholders may have some role in recommending or selecting board members, but typically the board itself decides who will serve on the board as a 'self-perpetuating' board.
 The degree of leadership that the board has over the organization varies; in practice at large organizations, the executive management, principally the CEO, drives major initiatives with the oversight and approval of the board.